Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2021.

-Right now it's not particularly easy to be a music-lover who likes spending time outdoors, but a personal speaker built to withstand the elements can help.
+Right now, being a music-lover who likes spending time outdoors isn't especially easy, but a personal speaker built to withstand the elements can help.
 If hiking is your thing, it's important to bring your waterproofs, and the sentiment extends to your portable speaker.
 You don't need to be a regular reader of this publication to know that generally speaking, electronics and water don't mix.

 Enter, then, waterproof speakers.
 Here, the two mix like gin and tonic.
 These little beauties are designed to withstand being dunked in the drink, so you can blast tunes in the pool – or indeed the pouring rain – without worrying about malfunctions.